ionStici/tools/mds/gh/open-source.md

 GitHub has an issue tracker built into every project, but some maintainers may choose to use different software such as [Jira](https://www.atlassian.com/software/jira) or [Trello](https://trello.com/).
 Before submitting an issue to an open source project, be sure to check out the project’s README for any specific instructions.

-A issue report template would look like this:
+An issue report template would look like this:

 ```
 ## Expected Behavior